krupeshrved/krupeshrved.github.io/index.markdown

 ## Objective

-- I believe in bringing out four aspects of a product - Emotion, Empowerment, Simplicity and Beauty, which can be achieved with a combination of Technology and Humanity
-- With this motto in mind, I am looking for opportunities to contribute as a Product Manager in a company or a well reputable association, thereby using a blend of my technical and business skills to deliver some market products
+- Looking for opportunities to deliver value and growth in large organizations or small startups through a mix of my technical and maagerial skills

-## Experience

   __ASIC Design Engineer at Apple Technology Services, Munich, Germany__ `Nov 19 - Mar 20`
   - Worked at Apple's Development Center in Munich on Cellular Firmware Development using 5G-NR Technology